thomasnguyen704/p4/readme.md

 <h3> Description of the project (2-3+ sentences). </h3>

 <p> Project 4 was developed for a small business (seafood market) in Charlotte, NC.
-The application includes a process to manage inventory and contact information.</p>
+The application is designed for interal business users where internal users can manage inventory and contact information.</p>